Card games in Italy

 In Piedicavallo, Tarocchi is played with 62 cards from this pack, omitting the lowest four cards of each suit.

 Angel, World, Sun, Moon, 16 - 5, four moors (two identical), Bègato; Matto plus four suits consisting of king (re), queen (donna), cavalier (cavallo), jack (fante) ace (asso) and pip cards from 6 to 10.
-The cards and games are often known as Tarocchino, the diminutive of Tarocco referring to the reduction of the Bolognese pack from 78 to 62 cards, which probably occurred in the early 16th century.
+The cards and games were sometimes called Tarocchino, the diminutive of Tarocco referring to the reduction of the Bolognese pack from 78 to 62 cards, which probably occurred in the early 16th century.
+Nowadays, the cards are usually known in Bologna as carte lunghi because they are physically longer that the cards of the Piacentine pattern that are used for other popular games such as Tressette.

 A number of related games are played with these cards in and around Bologna.
 The partnership game Ottocento is one of the more popular.